GoodBotCo/GoodBotCo.github.io/_posts/2016-08-31-why-we-do-what-we-do.md

 title: Why we do, what we do.
 ---

-First of all, 🍻 cheers to humble beginning - it all started somewhere for every big and small business, so let’s assume, for us, it starts here — with this blog post.
+First of all, 🍻 cheers to humble beginnings - it all started somewhere for every big and small business, so let’s assume, for us, it starts here — with this blog post.

 Welcome to *The GoodBot Company*.